Dark circles and eye bags are actually different, but here's how to treat both

 "When it comes to dark circles, this is when the skin around the eyes changes colour; this can be a dark blue/grey colouration or a dark brown colouration.
 For some people, dark circles can be attributed to their genetics, therefore [making them] difficult to treat, however, for others, it can be a sign of illness, fatigue or stress on the body."

 Top tips for preventing under-eye bags

-“Get plenty of good sleep each night - around eight hours is preferable - and ensure you de-stress.
-It is advisable to reduce as many stimulants as possible, for example, caffeine, alcohol and chocolate, and ensure you drink plenty of water each day.
+“Get plenty of good sleep each night – around eight hours is preferable – and ensure you de-stress [where possible].
+It is advisable to reduce as many stimulants as possible, [too].
+For example, [try avoiding] caffeine, alcohol and chocolate, and ensure you drink plenty of water each day.
 Also, try not to use an eye care product that is too heavy and rich around the eye area as this can sometimes also cause puffiness.”